dshoghanian/LSTM-Power-Forecasting/README.md

 - **Granularity:** Original readings at minute‑level; the notebook **resamples to daily means**.
 - **Target:** `Global_active_power` (daily average).
 - **Features:** All available numerical features from the dataset (e.g., Global_active_power, Global_reactive_power, Voltage, Global_intensity, Sub_metering_1–3), aggregated to daily level.

-> ⚠️ **Data files are not included** in this repo.
-The notebook expects access to the UCI dataset file (often named `household_power_consumption.txt`, optionally inside a ZIP).
-Update the file path in the first data‑loading cell as needed.

 ---